irhl/piko/README.txt

-piko
-====
-a simple wrapper for mpv that lets you do cool stuff to use mpv as a TUI music player.
+piko is a pretty TUI wrapper for mpv that lets you do cool stuff to use mpv as a music player, to run piko you can bind it to the file opener tool of your favorite text-based file manager.

-for a better experience, I recommend having a file manager with its file opener tool to run piko.

 Requirements:
 A term size of 20 lines, 56 columns above.